 1. Install and set a programmable thermostat.
-You could save an estimated 10 percent per year on heating and cooling costs by using a programmable thermostat, and by resetting your thermostat when you are asleep or away from home, you won’t have to sacrifice comfort.
+You could save an estimated 10 percent per year on heating and cooling costs by using a programmable thermostat, and by resetting it when you are asleep or away from home, you won’t have to sacrifice comfort.

 2. Use sunlight to your advantage.
-The sun’s rays can contribute heating in the winter but force air conditioners and fans to work harder -- and use more energy -- in the summer.
+The sun’s rays can contribute heat in the winter but force air conditioners and fans to work harder -- and use more energy -- in the summer.
 During winter months, you can take advantage of sunlight by opening your curtains during the day to allow the sun to naturally heat your home.
 During warmer months, use light-colored window shades or blinds to reflect heat back outside, keeping your home cooler and more efficient.
 Using natural lighting effectively will also reduce the need to use artificial light.

 3. When replacing appliances or purchasing electronics, look for ENERGY STAR appliances, fans and electronics.
 Your home’s appliances and electronics account for close to 20 percent of your energy bills.
 Using ENERGY STAR® certified products -- which incorporate advanced technologies that use 10-15 percent less energy and water than standard models -- throughout your home could save nearly $750 over the lifetime of the products.
 For example, ENERGY STAR clothes washers use about 40 percent less energy than conventional clothes washers while reducing water bills.
 ENERGY STAR washers also require less detergent and are gentler on clothes, saving you money on clothing expenses.

 4. Choose energy-saving lighting.
 About 10 percent of the energy your home uses goes to lighting costs.
-Replacing 15 traditional bulbs with energy-saving bulbs will save you $50 a year -- and more than $600 in energy costs over the life of the bulbs.
+By just replacing five of your home's most frequently used lights with energy-efficient ENERGY STAR bulbs, you could save $75 a year in energy costs.
 Compared to traditional incandescent bulbs, compact fluorescent bulbs can yield as much as 75 percent energy savings and last six-times longer.
-Get even more energy savings, longer life span and less wasted heat by switching to ENERGY STAR LEDs.
+You can get even more energy savings, longer life span and less wasted heat by switching to ENERGY STAR LEDs.